Shreyas-Ravath/AER-Kubernetes/README.md

 ### Step 4: Deploy App and Database

-Update the image in `deployment.yaml` to your ECR image URL.
+Update the image in `deployment.yaml` to ECR image URL.
-### Now to change the ECR Image URL execute following command on cloud shell
+### Following script can be executed if the region is us-east-1 and same test account allotted.

 ```bash
 cd /home/ec2-user/capstone/k8s